Last Updated on November 2, 2022

 If you head to the mall, you’re probably going to see A LOT of fast fashion brands.
-Think Forever 21, Zara, Uniqlo, Old Navy, GAP, Topshop, Primark, Victoria’s Secret, Guess, Fashion Nova, Boohoo, Pretty Little Thing, Mango, Nasty Gal etc. etc.
+There are so many fast fashion companies to avoid!
+Think Forever 21, Zara, Uniqlo, Old Navy, GAP, Topshop, Primark, Victoria’s Secret, Guess, Fashion Nova, Boohoo, Pretty Little Thing, Mango, Nasty Gal, etc., etc.

 But, instead of just listing a bunch of brands, I want to share with you a few ways you can identify whether or not a brand sells fast fashion.

 - Do they have transparent supply chains?
 (Take a look at their website!
 If they proudly tell you where their factories are, that’s a good sign.
 If you have to dig for it through their FAQ page – not a good sign.)

 - What are the materials they’re using?
 Are they using recycled, renewable, and natural-based materials?
 Are they using cheap fabrics?

 - How well are the garments made?
 Are they made to last?

 - Is the brand selling THOUSANDS of styles?